 My favourite nowadays is camel case, so something like this: $colourPrimary.

 Make it scalable with a convention!

 Another tip, but very optional, is to set a convention to make the variables more scalable.

 For instance, start the name with the property type and only then the actual name in camel case.
-On this situation you can even combine underscores with camel case.
+In this situation, you can even combine underscores with camel cases.
 Here’s what I mean: